 Stop here.
 See whats going on?
 By making that one little overlap, you have now just spun around the entire quill as seen below.

 As you brought it back up you, it has now twisted and you have just lost that edge.It will be hidden underneath.

-If you have a tendency to do this, the “tying over your material” move, it isnt the end of the world.
-Just stop yourself if you can.
-But If its something that you are on auto pilot with and cant seem to stop; then the solution is simple.
+If you have a tendency to do this, the “tying over your material” move, it isn’t the end of the world.
+You can stop yourself if you want, but If its something that you are on auto pilot with and cant seem to stop; then the solution is simple.

+Flip the quill at the tie in point.
 Tie the quill in with the black stripe..
 UP and AWAY from you.
-Because as you overlap and twist you’ll then bring it back to the position thats necessary to show the clear segmentation!
+Because as you overlap and twist you’ll then bring it back to the position that’s necessary to show the clear segmentation!